godot-escoria/escoria-docs/api/ESCStatement.md

 ## Signals

-- signal finished(return_code): Emitted when the event did finish running
+- signal finished(event, return_code): Emitted when the event did finish running
 - signal interrupted(return_code): Emitted when the event was interrupted